MeinePeptide

 Is AOD9604 a peptide?

-Technically yes - it is a 15-amino-acid fragment of HGH.
-Marketing-wise it gets grouped with peptides, but it has none of the growth-promoting activity of full-length HGH.
-It is a lipolytic fragment, not a growth fragment.
+Technically yes — a 15-amino-acid fragment of HGH.
+Marketing groups it with peptides, but it has none of the growth-promoting activity of full-length HGH.
+Lipolytic fragment, not a growth fragment.

 Will it suppress my own HGH?

-No. It does not bind the GH receptor in the feedback loop.
-That is part of the safety pitch - and probably also part of why the lipolytic effect is so modest in vivo.
+No. It does not bind the GH receptor in the feedback loop — part of the safety pitch, and probably part of why the lipolytic effect is so modest in vivo.

 Why did the trials fail?

-The Phase 2 obesity trials missed their primary weight-loss endpoint.
-The mechanism worked in isolated cells, but the in-vivo signal in humans was not strong enough to justify Phase 3 spend.
+Phase 2 obesity trials missed their primary weight-loss endpoint.
+The mechanism worked in isolated cells, but the in-vivo signal in humans was not strong enough to justify Phase 3.
 The sponsor pivoted to a food-supplement framing in Australia.

 Worth running it solo?

 Probably not.
-If you are already training fasted and eating in a deficit, the marginal effect of AOD is unlikely to be visible.
-If you are not doing those things, no peptide will compensate.
+If you are already training fasted and eating in a deficit, the marginal effect is unlikely to be visible.
+If you are not, no peptide will compensate.

 Can I oral-dose it?

-There is an oral lozenge formulation approved as a food supplement in Australia, but oral bioavailability of a 15-amino-acid peptide is poor.
-Subcutaneous is the route used in the actual trials.
+An oral lozenge is approved as a food supplement in Australia, but oral bioavailability of a 15-amino-acid peptide is poor.
+Subcutaneous is the route used in actual trials.